The Shipping Law Review: South Korea

 General overview of the legislative framework

 The fundamental domestic legislation providing for the carriage of goods by sea and admiralty issues is the Commercial Code.
-Chapter 5 of the Commercial Code covers maritime matters such as captain's rights and responsibility, global limitation of liabilities, maritime lien, contracts to carriage of goods and charter parties, collision, salvage and general average.
+Chapter 5 covers maritime matters such as captain's rights and responsibility, global limitation of liabilities, maritime lien, contracts to carriage of goods and charter parties, collision, salvage and general average.

-There are several other statutes regulating specific subjects; for example, the Marine Transportation Act to regulate shipping-related business from an administrative perspective, and pilotage, crew, procedures for limitation of liabilities and investigation of marine accidents, which are governed by applicable regulations and notifications.
+There are several other statutes addressing specific subjects (for example, the Marine Safety Act and the Ship Safety Act, which regulate shipping-related business from an administrative perspective).
+Pilotage, crew, procedures for limitation of liabilities and investigation of marine accidents are governed by applicable regulations and notifications.

 Upon ratification by the Korean government, international conventions are granted the authority equivalent to national statutes under Article 6 of the Constitution, and should the convention refer to the seaworthiness of a ship and the safety of human lives at international voyage, the relevant international convention shall trump the domestic regulations in its application under Article 5 of the Ship Safety Act.

 - the Convention on the International Maritime Organization 1948;

 - the International Convention for the Safety of Life at Sea 1974 (SOLAS) and its 1978 and 1988 Protocols;

 - the International Convention on Load Lines 1966 (the Load Lines Convention) and its 1988 Protocol;